 - Sheds, dog houses, tree houses, residential swing and play structures, and similar structures with a floor area not more than 80 square feet and a height of not more than 8 feet, which may be lawfully located within any required yard except the front yard, but not closer than 10 feet from any property line.

 - Public utility power-generating plants and transmission facilities regulated under 30 V.S.A. §248;

 - Hunting, fishing, trapping, and other activities specified under 24 V.S.A. §2295; and

 - Farm structures or farming, as those terms are defined in 6 V.S.A. §4810 and 10 V.S.A. §§1021(f), 1259(f) & 6001(22).
 For purposes of this section, “farm structure” means a building, enclosure, or fence for housing livestock, raising horticultural or agronomic plants, or carrying out other practices associated with accepted agricultural or farming practices, including a silo, but excludes a dwelling for human habitation.
 A person shall notify a municipality of the intent to build a farm structure and shall abide by setbacks approved by the secretary of agriculture, food, and markets.
 No municipal permit for a farm structure shall be required.

-All land development requires site plan review and approval by the Development Review Board prior to the issuance of a zoning permit, with the exception of the following:
+All land development and building construction requires site plan review and approval by the Development Review Board prior to the issuance of a zoning permit, with the exception of the following: